Digital Photography Cheaper?

 HDR and Other Unnatural Phenomena

 Now if you’re just putzing around, all those things don’t really matter.
 But, let’s forget cameras for a second.
 How many versions of Photoshop have you bought?
 Lightroom?
 Color calibrators?
 Upgraded computers?
 Monitors?
 Dongles and dingles? (does anyone remember ‘Firewire’ ?)
 It never ends.
-On the other end of the spectrum, I have a fellow film shooter who has shot the same 4×5 Horseman camera for 30 years.
-Yes, he buys film.
-Yes, he uses chemicals.
-But even using 4×5 film, (relatively expensive), his yearly cost is less than the cost of a cheapo DSLR.
+On the other end of the spectrum, I know analog photographers who have shot the same 4×5 Horseman camera for 30 years. (or whatever) Yes, they buy film.
+Yes, they use chemicals.
+But even using 4×5 film, (relatively expensive), the yearly cost is less than the cost of a cheapo DSLR.
 Not counting all that other stuff.
+Of course, you don’t take 2000 images every time you shoot.

 In contrast, a fellow digital photographer I know has changed his cameras 3 times in 2 years.
 My cameras,…Nikon F4s, Rollei 6008 and Contax G1, are all 20+ years old and in perfect condition.
 They will probably last another 20.
 But the present day digital professional needs to spend money faster and faster just to keep up with the latest developments and client expectations.
 No more Nikon F3‘s or Leica M3 that lasted 40-50 years.
 An entire career!
 Although I will admit “Gear Acquisition Syndrome”, (GAS), is not a new phenomena.
 See William Eggleston’s 300+ Leicas!